cseAtIITK/admissions-website/src/faq.md

 :   Already has an M.Tech degree and is fixing COBOL bugs in an
     outsourcing company.
-He is fed up with his job and fondly remembers the time he spent breaking the encryption scheme behind the enigma machine.
+He is fed up with his job and fondly remembers the time he spent breaking the encryption scheme behind the [enigma] machine.
 We recommend him applying for the December 2014 admissions session so that he can join us *tout suite* (semester starting end December).

 Ada:
 :   She is a final year B.Tech student at a [CFTI] and will finish
     her UG program some time in May 2015.
-Her dream is to work on the programming aspects of the recently proposed Analytic Engine.
+Her dream is to work on the programming aspects of the recently proposed [Analytic Engine].
 We recommend her applying in December.
 She can then join us in the summer of 2015.